-Join Steve Caplin for an in-depth discussion in this video Creating the second perspective plane, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Creating the second perspective plane, part of Photoshop: Creating Perspective.

 The first plane defines the perspective of the whole scene, and we can use that …as a basis to define all the rest.
 Let's zoom in. …Now, we want to tear off a new plane to go along this wall, and this wall, as we …said, is at right angles to the first.
 To do this, we hold Cmd on a Mac, Ctrl on …a PC, and grab one of the side handles.
 As we drag, it produces a new plane in …what it imagines is the correct perspective to match the first one.…

 Now, this is something that Photoshop often gets wrong, and that's partly …because the first plane we defined could belong to a number of different perspectives. …It's two planes are at right angles to each other that really defines the whole …perspective of the scene.
 All is not lost. …We can fix this by adjusting the perspective of the second plane. …We can grab this top handle and we can drag it down. …So it follows along the line of the guttering, like so.…

 Now, when a plane has a red outline like this, this indicates it's an illegal perspective. …

 - Finding the vanishing point

 - Using existing perspective to draw additional elements